 When I saw a tweet from David Butler with a Valentine’s Day puzzle he created for his wife, I knew that I had to create a jumbo version of the puzzle for my classroom.

-I placed disc magnets on the back of each laminated piece and placed the heart puzzle pieces as well as the instructions on my dry erase board.
 My usual approach to using puzzles in the classroom is to post the puzzle and then wait and see what students do with it.

 I’ve also shared a Cover the Heart Puzzle in the past that would also be perfect for Valentine’s Day or just the month of February in general.

 David Butler shared the image file he created for this heart tangram puzzle on twitter.
 It became slightly fuzzy when I enlarged the pieces, so I combatted this by putting the disc magnets on the sides of the puzzle pieces featuring the outline.